Gsdhumal07/project_3D_developer_portfolio/README.md

 ## Introduction
 The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Learn how to build your own ThreeJS 3D Developer Portfolio today!
+Learn how to build your own ThreeJS 3D Developer Portfolio today! using the web technologies developed the portfolio website shows the projects and skills and also contact through the contact section

 In this course, you'll learn the following:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model